SashG91/TCM-Tianjin-Cycle-Meet/README.md

 ### Content
 -All copy was made by the author.

--Procedures on how to make various sections and functions on the page was adapted from the CI learning programme.
+-Procedures on how to make various sections and functions (sign up form and routes) on the page was adapted from the CI learning programme.

+-The Loves Running project was a reference point for funcitionality on this site.

 -The icons used for the heading, footer, routes and sign up page was taken from Font Awesome.

 -The icon used on the url tab for the site was applied using Favicon.
-Here is a [link](https://favicon.io/)
+Here is a [link](https://favicon.io/) to the page.

 ### Media
--The images used on the home, routes and sign up page was take from PEXELS.com.
-Here is a [link](https://www.pexels.com/)
+-The images used on the home, routes and sign up page was take from an Open Source site PEXELS.com.
+Here is a [link](https://www.pexels.com/) to the page.

 ## Acknowledgments
 -